Fix your hijacked web browser

 Help boost browser security by disabling add-ons

 Many browser hijackings come from add-on software, also known as browser extensions, browser helper objects, or toolbars.
 These items can improve your experience on a website by providing multimedia or interactive content, such as animations.
 However, some add-on software can cause your computer to stop responding or display content that you don't want, such as pop-up ads.
-Internet Explorer 10 and Internet Explorer 9 warn you in the notification area of your browser if an add-on is slowing down your computer.
+Internet Explorer warns you in the notification area of your browser if an add-on is slowing down your computer.
 You can also view the add-ons that you already have installed and disable the add-ons that you don't want by clicking the gear icon, and then clicking Manage add-ons.

 To learn more, see Protect yourself when you use ActiveX controls.